mollyj13/Articles/Articles.md

 It's a good car.**

 >
 It’s good car.
-There is only one car and we don’t know which car so we want to use the indefinite article a.
+No, this sentence needs an article.
 >

 .

 >
 It’s a good car.
-There is only one car so we need the singular article a. :p
+Good job!
 >

 *A/An* orange